dklimpel/synapse_archive/docs/admin_api/user_admin_api.rst

 - ``user_id`` - fully qualified: for example, ``@user:server.com``.

-The following query parameters are available:
+The following fields are required in the JSON request body:

 - ``devices`` -  The list of device IDs to delete.

 Usage